Introduction

 #> 5 c Infection fun.infection NA

-where the rates of the Recovery and Infection transitions can be calibrated by using the R functions stored in the R script functions_fname; 3. functions_fname: an R file storing: 1) the user defined functions to generate instances of the parameters summarized in the parameters_fname file, and 2) the function to compute the distance (or error) between the model output and the reference dataset itself.
+where the rates of the Recovery and Infection transitions can be calibrated by using the R functions stored in the R script functions_fname; 3. functions_fname: an R file storing: 1) the user-defined functions to generate instances of the parameters summarized in the parameters_fname file, and 2) the function to compute the distance (or error) between the model output and the reference dataset itself.
 An example is given by FunctionCalibration.R, where three functions are implemented: fun.recovery, fun.infection, and mse.
-The first two are introduced in Functions_list_Calibration.csv file, and they are defined in order to return the value (or a linear transformation) of the vector of the unknown parameters generated from the optimization algorithm, namely optim_v, whose size is equal to number of parameters in parameters_fname.
+The first two are introduced in Functions_list_Calibration.csv file, and they are defined in order to return the value (or a linear transformation) of the vector of the unknown parameters generated from the optimization algorithm, namely optim_v, whose size is equal to the number of parameters in parameters_fname.
 Let us note that the output of these functions must return a value for each input parameter.
 For instance, to calibrate the transition rates associated with Recovery and Infection, the functions recovery and infection have to be defined, returning just the corresponding value from the vector optim_v, where optim_v[1] = “Recovery rate”, optim_v[2] = “Infection rate”, since we do not want to change the vector generated from the optimization algorithm.
 The order of values in optim_v is given by the order of the parameters in parameters_fname.
 Finally, the function mse defines the distance measure (based on the squared error distance) between the reference data and the simulations; it takes in input only the reference data (defined in reference_data.csv), and the simulation output with the following structure:

 #> Time S I R